 Two of the most important things to include on your site are your class schedules and cancellations.
-Displaying these is not only helpful to your current customers, but also gains credibility with your potential customers.
+Displaying these is not only helpful to your current customers, but also helps to gain credibility for your website with your potential customers.
 Seeing that you keep your students up-to-date shows that you’re courteous and value their time.
 Zumba Fitness Hamilton goes above and beyond by also displaying their schedule and cancellations on their homepage, making client access quick and easy.

 As we previously stated, 72% of consumers trust online reviews as much as personal recommendations from real people.
 That being said, having reviews on your fitness site is imperative.
 This shows future customers that you not only have a fabulous site, but that you are also a credible instructor.
-There are many ways you can gain reviews.
-You can start by simply asking some of your best students – they will be flattered that their instructor values their opinion.
+There are many ways you can get reviews for your fitness website.
+You can start by simply asking some of your best students – they will be flattered that their personal trainer values their opinion.

 Hiring a personal trainer can be tough for a timid novice.
 Including an About Us page on your site shows your potential clients that you’re personable and dedicated to their success.
 This is also the perfect venue to boast about yourself, such as your experience, accomplishments, and successes.
 Zumba Fitness Hamilton did a fantastic job of this by not only including bios and photos of their instructors, but also included a gallery of the classes they have put on.

-A successful contact page not only gives potential clients the resources necessary to get in touch with you, but also makes the user want to get in touch with you.
+A successful contact page for your personal trainer website not only gives potential clients the resources necessary to get in touch with you, but also makes the user want to get in touch with you.
 Instead of merely adding a phone number and address, try adding a map and a contact form.
 Using these tools will leave your clients with no reason not to get in touch with you!

-Adding a Frequently Asked Questions (FAQ) page to your site is a great way to add credibility to your site, while being helpful and informative.
-Additionally it makes a timid novice more comfortable, and put their mind at ease.
+Adding a Frequently Asked Questions (FAQ) page to your site is a great way to increase website credibility while being helpful and informative.
+Additionally, it makes a timid novice more comfortable, and put their mind at ease.
 When creating a FAQ page, include questions such as:

 - How long is a class?